 ❈.❈.❈

-"Lady Reise… a question."
+"Lady Reise, a question."

 "If you intended to help that boy, why crush his spirit first?"

 "What do you mean?"
-Playing dumb.
+G6 asked back, playing dumb.

 "I simply enjoy watching the light of hope fade from people's eyes."
+She answered.
 Cold.
-A chill down his spine.

 "Is that all?"